GNOME/pango/README.win32.md

 The PangoFt2 backend was originally written with Win32 in mind, but its main use nowadays is on other platforms than Win32.

-Building Pango for Win32
+## ToolChain Requirement for Building Pango for Win32
---

 You need to have gcc (mingw-w64) or Visual Studio 2015 or later (Visual Studio 2019 or later is recommended if introspection files are being built),